Code Clone Detection via an AlphaFold-Inspired Framework: CONCLUSION

 \section{CONCLUSION}

-In this paper, we propose AlphaCC, a novel approach designed to tackle the challenges of limited capability for semantic code clone detection and strong reliance on language-specific analyzers.
-AlphaCC first transforms each input code fragment into a token sequence.
-To enrich token semantic representation, AlphaCC then constructs Code MSA to align lexically similar code fragments, thereby exposing their functional commonalities.
-The aligned token sequences are then processed by a dual-attention Codeformer module, which leverages self-attention to capture token-level dependencies within each individual token sequence, and cross-attention to model interactions across multiple aligned sequences, enabling a robust abstraction of underlying program logic.
+In this paper, we propose AlphaCC, a novel approach designed to tackle the challenges of limited capability for semantic code clone detection and strong reliance on third-party analyzers.
+AlphaCC represents each input code fragment as a token sequence.
+To enrich token semantic representation, AlphaCC constructs Code MSA to align lexically similar code fragments, thereby exposing their functional commonalities.
+The aligned token sequences are then processed by a dual-attention Codeformer module, which leverages inner-sequence self-attention to capture token-level dependencies within each individual token sequence, and inter-sequence cross-attention to model interactions across multiple aligned sequences, enabling a robust abstraction of underlying program logic.
 Finally, AlphaCC computes fine-grained token-level similarity between code fragments to effectively distinguish clone pairs.
-Comprehensive experiments on three diverse datasets demonstrate the multi-language applicability and superior semantic understanding of AlphaCC.
+Comprehensive experiments on three diverse datasets demonstrate the tool-independence and superior semantic understanding of AlphaCC.
 Furthermore, AlphaCC achieves competitive efficiency, underscoring its practical utility for large-scale code clone detection tasks.